At a Glance

 ✨Show Your Experience with Families

 Make sure to highlight any previous experience you have working with children, young people, or families.
-Share specific examples of how you've successfully supported them in overcoming challenges, as this role requires a strong understanding of their needs.
+Share specific examples of how you've successfully supported them in overcoming challenges, as this role heavily relies on building trust and rapport.

-Since the job involves acting on your own initiative, be prepared to discuss situations where you've taken the lead in addressing issues.
-This could include developing support programmes or collaborating with other agencies to provide comprehensive assistance.
+Since the job requires acting on your own initiative, prepare to discuss situations where you've taken the lead in addressing issues.
+Be ready to explain how you assessed needs and implemented solutions independently.